 The termination of the prior coverage must have occurred due to your or your dependent's loss of eligibility for such coverage or the termination of an employer or plan sponsor's contribution toward the premium for the coverage.
-To be eligible for this special enrollment period, prior coverage must not have been terminated because of your or your dependent's failure to make timely premium payments or for cause (for example, making a fraudulent claim).
+To be eligible for this special enrollment period, prior coverage must not have been terminated for cause (for example, making a fraudulent claim).